CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

-And the old market leaders lose their position of power.
-(Their cash cows become a liability!)
-So there is every bit of effort to discredit the new developments.
+As a result of innovation, old market leaders lose their position of power.
+Their cash cows become a liability!
+So, there is every bit of effort to discredit the new developments.
 Also, in the beginning, the innovative solutions are in their primary stage and face teething problems.
 This becomes a good ground for the critics and naysayers.

 That's why many times the leaders don't pursue the innovative solutions created by their own research and development teams.
 They keep on investing and developing the old solution.
 And later they suffer when competition challenges them with the new paradigm.

-Innovation is no more an exception, but a norm now.
-That's why business leaders are pushing their organisations to take innovation seriously.
+Innovation is no more an exception but a norm now.
+That's why progressive business leaders are pushing their organisations to take it seriously.
 It's better to create the next big development and reap the rewards than to chase the disruptors and lose the market leadership.